taruncseengineer/fashion_ecommerce_app/README.md

-# ecommerce
+# Flutter_Ecommerce

-A new Flutter project.
+FashionEcommerce is ecommerce app that using flutter + firebase. features:-
+1.login and singup with email and password.
+2.Main Page(images,name,discription,size,old prize and new prize).that fetch the data from cloud database 3.Add to Cart

 ## Getting Started